|

 Pumps can be modelled using a parabola fit through three known points on the manufacturer-supplied or calibrated pumping curve or using a series of Heas vs Flow points.

-In Wadiso, head loss in pipes is calculated by either the Hazen-Williams equation or the Darcy-Weisbach equation where the user has the option to specify an absolute roughness k in which case the f is dependent on Re and is calculated with the appropriate equation.
+In Wadiso, head loss in pipes is calculated by either the Hazen-Williams equation or the Darcy-Weisbach equation.
+For the latter, the user specifies an absolute roughness k in which case the frictional coefficient is calculated with the appropriate equation.

 A number of numeric schemes have been proposed and used in the computation of the pressure and flow distribution in pipe networks.
 Each one has its specific characteristics: some schemes are simple to implement, others require the least amount of computer memory, or the least amount of computer time to find the answer.
-Again another characteristic is how the program performs under extreme conditions, does it easily "crash" or is it particularly "robust" when analyzing unusual situations, as might be encountered during extended time simulation or during optimization.
-The technique employed in Wadiso is a node method: the non-linear loss equation for each pipe (or pump) is linearized and substituted into the continuity equation at each node.
-The result is a system of linear equations with as many equations as there are nodes in the system which is solved through an iterative procedure.
-The major advantages of this technique include:
+Again another characteristic is how the scheme performs under extreme conditions, does it easily "crash" or is it particularly "robust" when analyzing unusual situations, as might be encountered during extended time simulation or during optimization.
+Wadiso now uses the industry tested EPANET2 hydraulic engine which is a gradient algorithm that employs pipe equations in which the flow in pipes and head at connecting nodes are solved simultaneously.
+Linearization of both sets of equations (extended to all pipes and all nodes) result in a system of linear equations to be solved through iteration until convergence is achieved, expressed as a percentage of absolute flow change.

 Optimization Technique